Alex Lester: Personal life

 Lester has homes in Hastings and Wednesbury.
 For nearly 10 years he lived aboard a 60-foot traditional stern canal boat (which he nicknamed The Blue Pig) during the week, while presenting his show from the BBC's Pebble Mill Studios and then The Mailbox in Birmingham.
 He also has a restored cottage as a third home in the Normandy region of France.

 Obscure sports are another passion.
-Over the years Lester has participated in Extreme Downhill Cheese Rolling, the Yorkshire Celery Wrestling Finals and achieved a creditable 9th-place finish at the 2006 World Bog Snorkelling Championship.
+Over the years Lester has participated in Extreme Downhill Cheese Rolling, the Yorkshire Celery Wrestling Finals and achieved a 9th-place finish at the 2006 World Bog Snorkelling Championship.

 In December 2010 Lester announced his engagement to his longtime partner Kerry, who is also known as "The Dark Lady".
 They married on 3 December 2011.
 Edwina Hayes, a singer-songwriter whose music had been featured on Lester's show, performed at the ceremony.
 Alex is a stepfather to Kerry's two adult children, Jamie and Ella, from a previous relationship.